armaanhammer/euler-challenge/src/5/README.md

 Trying to figure out a way to reduce number of operations needed.
 Instead of dividing each number under test by all numbers {1:20}, instead just divide by 20, and all primes that are not factors of 20. i.e. 7, 11, 13, 17, and 19

 Or, perhaps, increment number to test by 20, then test against 7, 11, 13, 17, and 19.

+No, this didn't work for some reason, but iterating through the entire range [2:19] did.